gholt/store/README.md

 # ValueStore
 ## Development Repository

-Package valuestore provides a disk-backed data structure for use in storing []byte values referenced by 128 bit keys with options for replication.
+Package store provides a disk-backed data structure for use in storing []byte values referenced by 128 bit keys with options for replication.

 It can handle billions of keys (as memory allows) and full concurrent access across many cores.
 All location information about each key is stored in memory